 7. Holiday at home

-After recent falls in the Aussie dollar our money doesn't stretch as far for some destinations overseas as it did a year ago, so why not holiday in your own back yard instead?
+If your budget won’t stretch for an overseas destination, why not holiday in your own back yard instead?
 Not under the shade of the Hills Hoist but under the stars at one of Australia's thousands of picturesque camping sites.
 If you like a bit more luxury, you could rent a room or a whole house via Airbnb for potentially a fraction of the cost of a hotel.